Last Updated on

 History of World Health Day

-In the year 1948, the First World Health Assembly felt the need to create World Health Day for human well-being.
-Two years later, i.e., in 1950, the Assembly decided to celebrate it on 7th April every year.
-Thus, World Health Day came into effect from 1950, and from the very beginning, the campaigns around it have had a clear theme that highlighted a particular area of concern for the World Health Organisation to focus on.
+In 1948, the First World Health Assembly felt the need to create World Health Day for human well-being.
+Two years later, i.e., in 1950, the Assembly decided to celebrate it on 7th of April every year.
+Thus, World Health Day came into effect in 1950, and from the very beginning, the campaigns around it have had a clear theme that highlighted a particular area of concern for the World Health Organisation to focus on.

 Importance of World Health Day

 We need a day to remind ourselves that there’s nothing more important than our health is the primary reason we need World Health Day.
 This global awareness day has a different theme every year, and different kinds of activities and campaigns are organised to raise awareness about that chosen theme.
 Both government and non-government health organisations observe this day and do their best to raise awareness about various health issues and work for the well-being of individuals.

 Here’s how you can celebrate World Health Day!

 1. Go hiking with your family or friends.